stories-with-dice/cthulhu_eternal_srd/content/Part 11 - Creatures and NPCs.md

 This race of amphibious sea creatures has made its home in the dark trenches of the deep sea and on the reefs off the coasts of humans for a very long time.
 In such places they have built underwater cities, establishing aquatic empires.
 The Deep Ones worship their dark gods, [**Dagon and Hydra**](#Dagon_and_Hydra), and above all worship [**Great Cthulhu**](#Great_Cthulhu).

 Deep Ones are notoriously deadly hunters underwater, although they can be just as deadly on land.
 Their physical form is human-like, but far more powerful, and their heads are more fish-like.
 Their skin is grayish-green with a white belly and a scaly dorsal crest.
 Deep Ones have webbed feet and gills and speak with raspy, barking voices.
-When conducting religious ceremonies, they sometimes wear [**strange tiaras made of a gold alloy**](https://cthulhueternal.com/open-mythos-artifacts#Golden_Tiaras_of_the_Deep_Ones).
+When conducting religious ceremonies, they sometimes wear [[Part 13 - Artifacts#Golden Tiaras of the Deep Ones]].

 Deep Ones are immortal: it is possible to see the knowledge of the aeons in their bulging dark eyes – assuming one survives an encounter.
 This usually only happens when the Deep One in question has a particular reason to let the person live.